hasibmiraz/influencer-gear/README.md

-# It's another responsive website usi
+# It's a responsive website using media query

 <p>To visit the website you may click the link below</p>